microsoft/azure-spring-apps-training/12-making-microservices-talk-to-each-other/README.md

 }
 ```

-Note: this is the same `Weather` class that we created in Section 7 when we defined the original `weather-service` with one important difference: we no longer annotate the class as a JPA entity for data retrieval.
+Note: this is the same `Weather` class that we created in Exercise 7 when we defined the original `weather-service` with one important difference: we no longer annotate the class as a JPA entity for data retrieval.

-Next, in the same location create the `City` class.
-This is the same `City` class that we created in Section 6.
+2. Next, in the same location create the `City.java` class.
+This is the same `City` class that we created in exercise 6.

 ```java
 package com.example.demo;